starkpay/apidoc/source/index.html.md

 - Add a Business + Website URL
 - Generate a Test or Live API key

+# Payment API

+This API allows developer's to Create Payment and retrieve Transaction Details.

+## Create Payment

+Stark currently supports the processing of Bitcoin, Ethereum, BitcoinCash, Litecoin and Dash.
+We are currently working on an advanced integration to have XRP available to merchants.

+## Transaction Details

+Stark currently supports the processing of Bitcoin, Ethereum, BitcoinCash, Litecoin and Dash.
+We are currently working on an advanced integration to have XRP available to merchants.

 # Authentication

 > To authorize, use this code: